s3gunzel/bcousins.github.io/_drafts/aspergers-network-3.0.md

     </div>
 </div>

 The design, I feel, is starting to date.
 The code almost definitely is ageing.
-We have multiple dependencies that are stoppin
+We have multiple dependencies that are stopping us from